-Every time a check engine light goes on, a specific Diagnostic Trouble Codes is stored in the memory.
+You must first identify the fault code that triggered the ‘check engine light to fix the problem.
+Every time a check engine light goes on, a specific Diagnostic Trouble Code is stored in the memory.
 However, access to these codes is possible using an OBD-II scanner.

-These instructions work on 2000 and newer Lancia models, including Flavia, Lybra, Musa, Nuova Delta, Phaedra, Thema, Thesis, Voyager, Ypsilon.
+These instructions work on 2000 and newer Lancia models, including:

 - Loose gas cap: A loose, damaged, or missing gas cap can trigger the check engine light.

-- Mass airflow sensor: The MAF sensor is used to determine the mass flow rate of air entering a fuel-injected internal combustion engine.
+- Mass airflow sensor: The MAF sensor determines the mass flow rate of air entering a fuel-injected internal combustion engine.
 The air mass information is necessary for the engine control unit (ECU) to balance and deliver the correct fuel mass to the engine.

 - Oxygen Sensor: O2 sensor is mounted in the exhaust manifold to monitor how much-unburned oxygen is in the exhaust as the exhaust exits the engine.

 - Timing Chain: Most newer gasoline engines have Variable Valve Timing, which is extremely sensitive to timing issues.
-If the 'check engine' light is accompanied by a lack of power, rough idle, and stalling, timing should be first on the list to check.
+If the ‘check engine light is accompanied by a lack of power, rough idle, and stalling, timing should be first on the list to check.
 The problem is usually with a chain tensioner, which is not long enough to compensate for slack in the timing chain.
-As this can be a prelude to a much more dangerous timing failure, check this without any delay.
-DTC: P0016
+As this can be a prelude to a much more dangerous timing failure, check this without delay.

 - Crankshaft Position Sensor: The crankshaft position sensor is quite a common failure point on many Lancia models.
-It will usually cause an intermittent misfire, engine cutting out or not starting occasionally.
+It will usually cause an intermittent misfire, engine cutting out, or not starting occasionally.
 In some cases, it can trigger various timing or alternator-related codes.
-Although being very sporadic in the beginning, symptoms will happen more frequently as time goes by.
-DTC: P0335
+Although very sporadic initially, symptoms will happen more frequently as time goes by.

 - Turbo Issues: Turbocharged engines can suffer from various boost-related issues.
-Usual causes are broken hoses, a dirty air filter, or a blocked intercooler.
+The usual causes are broken hoses, a dirty air filter, or a blocked intercooler.
 It is also possible for a turbocharger wastegate to be stuck open.
 Lastly, the boost sensor can be defective, giving false readings.
 You might experience a lack of power and acceleration accompanied by whining or hissing noises from the engine area, smoke from the exhaust, and high fuel consumption.
-DTC: P0235

-- PWM Controllers: Unlike older cars, which had simple cooling fan regulation, newer ones use pulse width modulation (PWM) controllers.
+- PWM Controllers: Unlike older cars with simple cooling fan regulation, newer ones use pulse width modulation (PWM) controllers.
 A module that controls the fan speed can get damaged by moisture and corrosion, resulting in dead cooling fans.
 Although this will not affect engine performance, it can still cause overheating.
-DTC: P0480

 - Intake Swirl Flaps Another quite common and potentially very dangerous problem on JTD engines is intake swirl flaps.
 They control the intake geometry by opening and closing.
-With time, carbon buildup can obstruct the movement, sending the engine into 'limp mode'.
+With time, carbon buildup can obstruct the movement, sending the engine into ‘limp mode.’
 More importantly, flaps can even break off and fly into the engine, causing catastrophic damage.
-DTC: P2009

 Flashing check engine light